UsabilitySoft/blank-running-React-Native-with-TypeScript-instructions/README.md

 ---

-*Navigate to your projects directory and run:*
+Navigate to your projects directory and run:

 `npx react-native init "NEW_APP_NAME" --template react-native-template-typescript`

-*Create a folder in your projects directory for a second app (this will turn out to be your real app's source code), give it a temporary name e.g. "NEW_APP_NAME_TEMP".*
+Create a folder in your projects directory for a second app (this will turn out to be your real app's source code), give it a temporary name e.g. "NEW_APP_NAME_TEMP".

+`mkdir NEW_APP_NAME_TEMP`

-*Copy the content from [https://github.com/react-native-community/react-native-template-typescript/tree/master/template] into "NEW_APP_NAME_TEMP".*
+Copy the content from https://github.com/react-native-community/react-native-template-typescript/tree/master/template into "NEW_APP_NAME_TEMP" - I cloned the source repo into another folder first.

 `Rename folder "NEW_APP_NAME" to "NEW_APP_NAME_OLD"`
 `Rename folder "NEW_APP_NAME_TEMP" to "NEW_APP_NAME"`